 We run advice and mentoring sessions for science and health careers throughout the year.
 These include careers workshops, where you can meet scientists working at Queen Mary University of London and medical or dental students studying at Barts & The London School of Medicine & Dentistry.
 We also run advice sessions to help you with university applications for medicine, dentistry, and other science-related university courses.
 Over the Easter holidays we run biology revision sessions to help you prepare for exams.

-2019 will see the third Centre of the Cell Summer School for up to sixteen Year 12 students takes place during the summer holidays, and involves a week packed full of activities which provide first-hand experience of science and health-related careers, such as laboratory work and clinical skills workshops.
+The Centre of the Cell Summer School for up to sixteen Year 12 students takes place during the summer holidays, and involves a week packed full of activities which provide first-hand experience of science and health-related careers, such as laboratory work and clinical skills workshops.
 The Summer School is the only YMS activity with a competitive application process.
 To find out more click here.

 Big Question Lectures